Top 3 Financial Calculators

-In terms of simple aesthetics, convenience, and functionality, the calculator comes with a case for protection, as well as a replacement lithium battery.
+In terms of simple aesthetics, convenience, and functionality, this calculator comes with a case for protection, as well as a replacement lithium battery.
 The keys and functions don’t respond if calculations are done too fast, so the calculator requires a steady finger during use.

 The HP 10bII is one of the most widely trusted and used brands of financial calculators.
 Of HP’s stellar line-up, the 10bII+ is by and large considered the best the brand can offer.
-The HP calculator, much like the Texas Instruments calculator, can calculate a multitude of things, such as cash flows, loan payments, and interest rates, among other functions.
+The HP calculator, much like the Texas Instruments calculator, can calculate a multitude of things, such as cash flows, loan payments, and interest rates.

 The feature that puts this calculator so high on the list is the fact that it is so easy to use, especially for new users.
 The calculator comes with keys designed specifically to offer swift access to common statistical and financial calculations.

 The HPs 10bII+ was created to be a strong, fast performer with the ability to quickly and accurately handle complicated statistical and business-specific operations.
-Most users find that the calculator ranks excellent in the response department, offering solutions up quickly despite the complicated nature of the computation it is performing.
+Most users find that it ranks excellent in the response department, offering solutions up quickly, despite the complicated nature of the computation it is performing.

-The HPs calculator features more than 170 functions it can perform, is extremely reliable, and is acceptable for use with most major professional exams.
+The HPs calculator features more than 170 functions it can perform, is extremely reliable, and is acceptable for use in most major professional exams.